sine2pi/ASR-model/README.md

 - Sub-threshold background environments

 The model also extracts f0 contour and energy contours.
-We use to as a feature and we then inject the frequency into the rotary at the same time as the sample hits the multihead and encoder.
+We use them as features and we then inject the frequency into the rotary at the same time as the sample hits the multihead and encoder.
 Frerquency is a learnable parameter.

 ### Multiplicative Soft Masking: Technical Implementation